Smealm/hydra-launcher-stuff/README.md

 3. **Installation**:
    - Creates a clean folder for the game
    - Installs the game or DLC with proper file structure
-   - Updates the game's executable path in Hydra's database
-   - Restarts Hydra to apply changes

-4. **Completion**: The game appears in your Hydra library with the correct executable path, ready to play
+   - Removes installer files afterwards

 ## Features

-- Fully automatic - no manual intervention needed
-- Updates Hydra with correct executable paths
 - Handles GOG setup files
 - Clean error handling and logging
-- Automatic Hydra restart after installation
 - Runs in the background with minimal resource usage

 ## Notes

 - The script requires administrator privileges to install games without UAC prompt
-- Game installations are logged in the respective game directories
+- Game installations are logged in the respective game directories (as well as in the gogdb_meta.json in the _database folder)
-- The script will automatically close and restart Hydra if it's running

 ## Troubleshooting